Discover our herbarium

 Mint has very intense refreshing flavours.
 It is therefore often found in product compositions to keep breath fresh.

 Mint leaves can be consumed in hot or cold drinks.
 Indeed, the famous Mojito alcoholic cocktail is no longer a Mojito without Mint!
 Similarly, Mint is often found in hot beverages such as herbal infusions and teas.
-Its multiple beneficial virtues and its characteristic taste justify its use on this type of consumption.

 BENEFITS OF MINT